sarcXD/covlet-gen/README.md

 This is just a layer of abstraction to make sentence picking easier.
 There is no automatic detection.
 You as the user can choose to use this and use the `--role` and `--keyword` option to follow this.
 It is available to you.

+### Example
+If I use the following commands
+`python main.py --role fe --keyword product perf --company EXAMPLE_company --position EXAMPLE Position` for the role fe in my template to use the achievements under product and perf with the defined company and position.
+It generates the following (pdf)[github.com/sarcxd/covlet-gen/Cover-Letter-EXAMPLE_company.pdf]
 ## job and company name replacements

 Json by default cant use or handle any variable names.
 So covlet-gen uses its own special characters for this.